Three Hopf algebras from number theory, physics & topology, and their common background I: operadic & simplicial aspects: A class of examples: Co--operads from simplicial objects

 \subsection{Comparison with Goncharov's second Hopf algebra}

 We have seen above that Goncharov's first Hopf algebra $\HG$ and Baues Hopf algebra $\Omega_L(X)$ are closely related.
-The differences between Baues' and Goncharov's algebras are as follows \begin{itemize} \item Baues' Hopf algebra has a differential, and the underlying graded abelian group $\B(X)$ is the free tensor algebra, that is, a free associative algebra.
-No differential is given on Goncharov's algebra, which is a free polynomial algebra, that is, a free commutative and associative algebra. \item To obtain a model for the double loop space Baues requires $X$ to have trivial 2-skeleton (only one vertex, one degenerate edge, and one degenerate 2-simplex), but to construct Goncharov's bialgebra we take $X$ to be 0-coskeletal (a unique $n$-simplex for any $(n+1)$-tuple of vertices).
-In the latter construction, however, one may still impose the relations $x\sim 1$ and $x\sim 0$ for 1- and 2-simplices $x$ \emph{after} taking the polynomial algebra (compare \eqref{emptycondeq} and \eqref{2skeq} respectively). \end{itemize} For Goncharov's second Hopf algebra $\tilde\HG$, and the variants due to Brown, one imposes extra relations such as the shuffle formula \eqref{shufflecond}.
-This has the following natural expression in the language of the cobar construction.
-Let $X=X(S)$, the 0-coskeletal simplicial set with vertex set $X_0=S$.
-The cobar construction $\Omega_LX$ is a colimit of copies of $C(x_{n+1})=L^{\otimes n}$ for each $(n+1)$-simplex $x_{n+1}=(s;w_n;s')$, where $w_n$ is a word of length $n$ in the alphabet $S$.
-In a symmetric monoidal category each $(p,n-p)$-shuffle corresponds to a natural isomorphism $L^{\otimes p}\otimes L^{\otimes(n-p)}\to L^{\otimes n}$ and the content of the shuffle relation is that this isomorphism i s also obtained from the shuffle of the letters of a word $w_p$ with a word $w_{n-p}$ to obtain a word $w_n$.
+The differences between Baues' and Goncharov's algebras are as follows \begin{enumerate} \item Baues' Hopf algebra has a differential, and the underlying graded Abelian group $\B(X)$ is the free tensor algebra, that is, a free associative algebra.
+No differential is given on Goncharov's algebra, which is a free polynomial algebra, that is, a free commutative and associative algebra. \item To obtain a model for the double loop space Baues requires $X$ to have trivial 2-skeleton (only one vertex, one degenerate edge, and one degenerate 2-simplex), but to construct Goncharov's bi--algebra we take $X$ to be 0-co--skeletal (a unique $n$-simplex for any $(n+1)$-tuple of vertices).
+In the latter construction, however, one may still impose the relations $x\sim 1$ and $x\sim 0$ for 1- and 2-simplices $x$ \emph{after} taking the polynomial algebra (compare \eqref{emptycondeq} and \eqref{2skeq} respectively). \end{enumerate}